 The process for setting remuneration is transparent.
 For Senior Post Holders there is a College level justification for remuneration that relates to the competitive environment, the value of the roles and institutional performance.
-The remuneration of the Chief Executive / Principal is justified, published (The Remuneration Annual Statement 2022/23 is detailed within the Remuneration Committee section of the Statement of Corporate Governance and Internal Control) and related to the remuneration of all staff within the organisation.
+The remuneration of the Chief Executive / Principal is justified, published (The Remuneration Annual Statement 2023/24 is detailed within the Remuneration Committee section of the Statement of Corporate Governance and Internal Control) and related to the remuneration of all staff within the organisation.

-Relationship of Principal/Chief Executive pay and remuneration expressed as a multiple 2023 2022 Principal and CEO's basic salary expressed as a multiple of the median of all staff 6.3 6.7 Principal and CEO's total remuneration as a multiple of the median of all staff 5.3 5.6 Compensation for loss of office paid to former key management personnel 2023 2022 £'000 £'000 Compensation paid to former key post-holders - 131 Estimated value of other benefits, including provision for pension benefits - -
+Relationship of Principal/Chief Executive pay and remuneration expressed as a multiple 2024 2023 Principal and CEO's basic salary expressed as a multiple of the median of all staff 6.3 6.3 Principal and CEO's total remuneration as a multiple of the median of all staff 5.3 5.3